onboard-id/documentation/api.md

 ```
 {
     verificationRequestUrl: <a unique URL that allows end users to prove their credentials>,
-    verificationId: <unique identifier for verification request>
+    verificationID: <a unique identifier for verification request>
 }
 ```

 ### Check credential verification

-To check whether the credential presented by an end user is valid, send a `POST` request to `https://onboard-id.herokuapp.com/api/checkVerification` with body of the following format:
+To check whether the credential presented by an end user is valid, send a `GET` request to `https://onboard-id.herokuapp.com/api/checkVerification` with body of the following format:
 ```
 {
-    verificationId: <unique identifier for verification request>
+    verificationID: <a unique identifier for verification request>
 }
 ```